humestrella-pogi/DIGITAL-PORTFOLIO/Activity-1-Presentation-Design-Principles/README.md

-# Activity 1 — Presentation Design Principles
+# 🎨 Activity 1 — Presentation Design Principles

 ## 📌 Overview

-Activity 1 focused on the application of presentation design principles to improve the effectiveness, readability, and visual appeal of a presentation.
+This activity focused on applying fundamental presentation design principles to improve the clarity, organization, and visual appeal of a presentation.

-The goal was not simply to make the presentation visually attractive, but to ensure that the design supported the message and allowed the audience to understand the information more easily.
+The objective was to create a presentation that communicates information effectively while maintaining a consistent and engaging visual structure.

+---

 ## 💡 Concept

-The concept was developed around the idea that an effective presentation should communicate information clearly while maintaining a consistent and engaging visual structure.
+The concept was based on the idea that an effective presentation should prioritize communication rather than decoration.

-Instead of placing excessive information on each slide, the presentation was organized using visual hierarchy, appropriate spacing, and carefully selected elements.
+I wanted the audience to understand the information quickly while maintaining a clean and visually organized presentation.

+---

+## 🎯 Why I Chose This Concept

+I chose this approach because presentations can become difficult to follow when they contain excessive text, inconsistent layouts, or unnecessary visual elements.

+Using design principles allowed me to organize the information in a way that guides the audience through the presentation.

+---

 ## 🎨 Design Principles Applied